nodefluent/node-sinek/lib/connect/README.md

 consumer.on("error", error => console.error(error));

-//messages are always objects that look like this:
+/* messages are always objects that look like this:
 {
     value: "..",
     key: "..",